University Park Elementary School was once known as "the little red brick schoolhouse" to neighborhood residents.

 After the University of Denver moved from downtown to its current location, the population of the neighborhood grew steadily.
 At the time, the University purchased a large amount of land in the area and sold lots to individuals for $150 each.
 University Park's first PTA was organized in 1914 and was seventeen members strong.

 In the 1940s, the school could no longer handle the large numbers of student teachers and returned exclusively to educating of the area's children.
 By 1948, the school ran double sessions to cope with over-crowding.
-The following year, the building was expanded with an auditorium, eighteen classrooms, two kindergarten rooms, a new room for teachers, a cafeteria, PTA kitchen, visual aid room, and library.
+The following year, the building was expanded to include an auditorium, eighteen classrooms, two kindergarten rooms, a new room for teachers, a cafeteria, PTA kitchen, visual aid room, and library